 More Produce is on the Way

-In the first two months of our emergency response efforts, Gleaners distributed 6.4 million pounds of food—twice the normal amount.
+In April and May, Gleaners has distributed 6.4 million pounds of food—twice the normal amount.
 Nearly 30% of this food was fresh fruits and vegetables.
 With the help of local distributors, each of our food distribution sites will be offering even more fresh produce to families in need starting May 18.